GuiTanza/MarketRisk/README.md

 # MarketRisk
-In this repository, I analyze market risk using VAR
+In this repository, I analyze market risk using VAR and implementing Python script.

 Learning material:
 - Python for Finance, 2nd Edition, by Yves Hilpisch (O’Reilly).